neomake/neomake/README.md

 does not follow this convention, neomake will not be able to see it, and you will get an error message like `{ makername } not found`.

+Explanation for the strings making up the errorformat can be found by typing `:h errorformat` in Neovim/Vim.

 If the string `'%:p'` shows up anywhere in the `'args'` list, it will be `expand()`ed to the full path of the current file in place.
 Otherwise, the full path to the file will be `add()`ed to the end of the list, unless the maker's